 \subsection{Benchmark Problems and Peer Algorithms}

-According to~\cite{Nguyen11, YazdaniOCBNY22}, we consider the moving peaks benchmark (MPB)~\cite{Jurgen99} in this empirical study, the most widely used synthetic problem in the DOP field.
+According to~\cite{YazdaniOCBNY22}, we consider the moving peaks benchmark (MPB)~\cite{Jurgen99} in this empirical study, the most widely used synthetic problem in the DOP field.
 The problem in this benchmark consists of a landscape with a definable quantity of peaks.
 When the environment changes, the height, width, and location of each peak are varied.
 MPB can generate scalable objective functions with a configurable number of peaks.
 Each peak is capable of being the global optimum at the current environment.
-The mathematical definition of MPB is described in Appendix A of the supplemental material due to the page limitation.
+The mathematical definition of MPB is described in Appendix A of the supplemental material\footnote{The supplementary material can be downloaded from the following address: \href{https://github.com/HuanZhang0320/Document/raw/main/Supplementary\%20Material.pdf}{Supplementary material}} due to the page limitation.

-To validate the performance of the proposed algorithms, five data-driven optimization algorithms and three evolutionary optimization algorithms are considered for comparison, including \texttt{DIN}~\cite{MoralesB15}, \texttt{MBO}~\cite{RichterSCRL20}, \texttt{TBO}~\cite{ChenL21}, restart BO \texttt{(RBO)}, vanilla BO \texttt{(CBO)}, and restart data-driven evolutionary optimization \texttt{(RDDEO)}.
+To validate the performance of the proposed algorithms, six data-driven optimization algorithms and three evolutionary optimization algorithms are considered for comparison, including \texttt{DIN}~\cite{MoralesB15}, \texttt{MBO}~\cite{RichterSCRL20}, \texttt{TBO}~\cite{ChenL21}, \texttt{DETO}~\cite{LiCY23}, restart BO \texttt{(RBO)}, vanilla BO \texttt{(CBO)}, and restart data-driven evolutionary optimization \texttt{(RDDEO)}.
 Among them, \texttt{RBO}, \texttt{CBO}, and \texttt{RDDEO} are variants of the proposed algorithm in this paper.
 In particular, \texttt{RBO} and \texttt{RDDEO} are dynamic versions of BO and DDEO with a random reinitialization strategy, that is, restart the optimization process from scratch if the change occurs.
-This paper applies three iconic EAs, i.e., CMA-ES~\cite{HansenO01}, PSO~\cite{KennedyE95}, and DE~\cite{StornP97}.
+This paper applies three iconic EAs, i.e., CMA-ES, PSO, and DE.
 Accordingly, there are three SAEAs, i.e., \texttt{SACMA-ES}, \texttt{SAPSO}, and \texttt{SADE}.
 In \texttt{CBO}, it neglects the dynamic characteristics of DOP and instead employs all data collected so far to train the surrogate model.
 The working mechanisms of other peer algorithms can be found in Appendix A of the supplemental material.